Most of this information pertains to women’s shoes, but all of these vendors sell shoes for men as well. Edited May 3, 2022.

 - Tango shoes are built to be balanced, meaning that if you stand them up alone on a surface, they shouldn’t tip over or list to one side.

 When you first start learning tango, you won’t need to pivot so much, so shoe choice is less of an issue.
 However, as you continue your tango journey, you will actually need to pivot to lead turns and to do more interesting moves.
+And if you learn to lead from the beginning, you’ll need to be able pivot right away.

 Where to buy shoes: